Child credit scam prompts U.S. tax crackdown on expats in Israel

 As a result of the child credit scam, many Americans in Israel who made legitimate claims have faced costly audits by the IRS.
 These require claimants to prove they meet conditions for getting the money, including that they are legitimately employed and that their children are also U.S. citizens.

-Accountants said claims surged when it was realized U.S. nationals living abroad were eligible for the credit, beginning in the ultra-Orthodox community and spreading from there.
+Accountants said claims surged when it was realised U.S. nationals living abroad were eligible for the credit, beginning in the ultra-Orthodox community and spreading from there.

 Ultra-Orthodox families are typically large, but men usually have no formal employment, devoting their lives to religious study on small Israeli state stipends.
 Fathers are therefore ineligible for the allowance, which is worth $1,000 per child to middle income wage earners every year.
 In many cases, mothers are either not U.S. citizens or earn too little to make a claim.